Low carb smoothies make for the most deliciously refreshing low carb meals to start your day!

 - Measure your fruit.
 It’s crazy easy to overdo the fruit — especially when you’re “eyeballing” your portion sizes.
 Write out your carb goals, measure it, and stick to it.

 - Stick to low carb fruit.
-Obviously, there are less carbs in some fruits than other — as a rule of thumb, strawberries, blackberries and raspberries will give you the most bang for your low carb buck.
-Avocados are a very low source of net carbs.
+Obviously, there are less carbs in some fruits than others — as a rule of thumb, strawberries, blackberries and raspberries will give you the most bang for your low carb buck.
+Avocados are another great choice, as they’re extremely low in NET carbs.

 - Frozen fruit can save money.
 I buy frozen fruit in bulk at Costco.
 If I buy fresh fruit that I can’t finish before it goes bad, I freeze it!
 Less waste and more money saved.

 - Low carb protein powder.
-I switch between a plant based protein powder (which I absolutely love) and a whey protein powder.
+I switch between a this plant based protein powder and this whey protein powder.
 It’s good to get some recommendations on these before you purchase one, as they’re expensive and don’t always taste great!
-I suggest avoiding pea protein (nasty flavor), and purchasing on Amazon or at Costco to save a few bucks.
+I suggest purchasing on Amazon or at Costco to save a few bucks.

 - Hemp seeds are an awesome source of plant based protein — in 3 Tablespoons they’ve got 10 grams of protein and only 2 grams of carbs.

 One of the most important ingredients of any low carb protein shake is the liquid.
-Water is a boring option that dulls the flavor of low carb smoothies, and we won’t be using high carb ingredients such as fruit juice (used in traditional smoothies).
+Water is a boring option that dulls the flavor of low carb smoothies, and we won’t be using high carb ingredients such as fruit juice.

 Instead, opt for a delicious, low carb and creamy solution such as low carb milks.
-This includes everyone’s favorite: coconut milk, almond milk, hazelnut milk — the list goes on!
+This includes everyone’s favorite plant-based option: coconut milk, almond milk, hazelnut milk… the list goes on!

-Beyond the required ingredients listed above, you have full creative license to make your very own keto milkshake.
-Some additional ingredients I love adding to my low carb smoothies include:
+Beyond the required ingredients above, you have full creative license to make your very own low carb smoothies!
+Some additional ingredients to consider are: